shanelnumber5/341-web-design/_docs/topic-12/02-rwd/page-07.md

 ## Responsive Images

+It's important for our images to be responsive and resize according to the size of our user's browser window.
+There are many different routes you can take when you are wanting to resize your images.

 ### width property

 If the width property is set to a percentage and the height is set to "auto", the image will be responsive and scale up and down.